Patients with reactive arthritis (ReA) may give a history of an antecedent genitourinary or dysenteric infection 1 to 4 weeks before onset.

 LSU Health Sciences Center

-LRE is a co-author of several references cited in this monograph.
+LRE is a co-author of several references cited in this topic.
+Unfortunately, we have since been made aware that Dr Luis R. Espinoza is deceased.

 Use of this content is subject to our disclaimer